 Video of the event is available below.
 A recap of the event is available here.

 For a long time, the ideal of professional self-regulation occurred through state supreme courts in consultation with state bar associations.
-Henderson will explore how bar associations have struggled to put forth a unified approach when it comes to regulatory reform—and how it has now fallen to state supreme courts to chart a way forward.
-He’ll also lay out why a small group of state supreme courts are best positioned to pioneer new models that are in the long-term interest of the public.
+Henderson explored how bar associations have struggled to put forth a unified approach when it comes to regulatory reform, and how it has now fallen to state supreme courts to chart a way forward.
+He also laid out why a small group of state supreme courts are best positioned to pioneer new models that are in the long-term interest of the public—and how to continue the modernization efforts that justices have embraced during the COVID-19 pandemic.
 Henderson’s impressive career of innovation in both legal education and the profession make him a unique and informed voice on how we may best unlock legal regulation in order to deliver legal services in a way that’s thoughtful, efficient, and affordable.